jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

 (4)

 ### 9 Deputy Commissioners
-(1) A Deputy Commissioner may be appointed in the same way as the Commissioner is appointed.
+(1) One or more Deputy Health and Disability Commissioners may be appointed in the same way as the Commissioner is appointed, except that the Minister must consult the Commissioner before recommending a person for appointment as a Deputy Commissioner.
-(2)
-(3) Sections 10 to 13 apply to every Deputy Commissioner in the same manner as they apply to the Commissioner.
-(4)
-(5) A delegation under subsection (4) may be subject to any stated restrictions or conditions.
+(2) A Deputy Commissioner has any powers, duties, and functions that— (a) the Commissioner delegates to the Deputy Commissioner under section 68(3A); and (b) the Deputy Commissioner may exercise and perform under subsection (3).
-(6) In the case of absence from duty of the Commissioner (from any cause) or on the occurrence of a vacancy in the office of Commissioner (whether because of death, resignation, or otherwise) and from time to time while the absence or vacancy continues, all or any of the powers, duties, and functions of the Commissioner may be exercised and performed by—
+(3) During the absence of the Commissioner from duty (for any reason) or a vacancy in the office of the Commissioner (for any reason), the powers, duties, and functions of the Commissioner may be exercised and performed by—
-  (a) a Deputy Commissioner who has, before the occurrence of the absence or vacancy, been nominated for the purpose by the Commissioner by a written notice that is in effect at the time of the absence or vacancy; or
+  (a) the Deputy Commissioner who was nominated for the purpose by the Commissioner before the absence or vacancy by a written notice that is in force at the time of the absence or vacancy; or
-  (b) if there is no such notice at that time, by the Deputy Commissioner longest in that office.
+  (b) if there is no such notice, the Deputy Commissioner who has been Deputy Commissioner for the longest time.
-(7) The fact that a Deputy Commissioner exercises any power, duty, or function under this section is, in the absence of proof to the contrary, sufficient evidence of his or her authority to do so.

 ### 10 Qualifications for appointment
 (1) No person shall be recommended for appointment as the Commissioner unless, in the opinion of the Minister, the person is qualified for appointment, having regard to the following matters: